 You’ll need to have an active profile at Beta.SAM.gov before you can use the SBA’s certification website or become registered through an SBA-approved TPC.
 Firms will need to update their certification information through both Beta.SAM.gov and beta.certify.sba.gov once a year to maintain their status with the WOSB Federal Contracting Program.

-Starting on July 15, 2020, the certification process for Women-Owned Small Businesses (WOSBs) and Economically Disadvantaged WOSBs (EDWOSBs) will begin to change as SBA implements Congress’ changes to the Women-Owned Small Business Federal Contracting Program (WOSB Federal Contracting Program), as put forth in the 2015 National Defense Authorization Act (NDAA).
+Starting on July 15, 2020, the certification process for Women-Owned Small Businesses (WOSBs) and Economically Disadvantaged WOSBs (EDWOSBs) began to change as SBA implements Congress’ changes to the Women-Owned Small Business Federal Contracting Program (WOSB Federal Contracting Program), as put forth in the 2015 National Defense Authorization Act (NDAA).

-These new regulations make it easier for qualified small businesses to participate in the WOSB Federal Contracting Program by improving the customer experience.
-At the same time, the SBA is strengthening oversight and maintaining the integrity of the certification process.
+These updated regulations make it easier for qualified small businesses to participate in the WOSB Federal Contracting Program by improving the customer experience.
+At the same time, SBA is strengthening oversight and maintaining the integrity of the certification process.